mohae/install-go/README.md

 ```

 ## Powershell
 Powershell scripts for installing the current release and updating Go to the current release.
+Since these scripts are not signed, you may need to run the `Set-ExecutionPolicy` Cmdlet first.

-### install_current.ps1
+### install_go.ps1
 Installs the current Go release using the `msi` installer.
 Manual intervention is necessary to complete the installation.
 The default `$GOPATH` is `$HOME/Documents/code/go`.
 A custom `$GOPATH` location can be set by passing the `-w` flag along with the path to use.
 The `$GOPATH` directory will be created if it doesn't already exist.

 ### upgrade_go.ps1